danielurra/java/README.md

 JDK stands for Java Development Kit<br />
 Once you have the Java JDK installed on your computer you can navigate the folder where all the executable files<br/>
 are located.<br/>
-The first thing you'll have to do is to set the java bin folder as a system PATH,see image below:<br/>
+The first thing you'll have to do is to set the java bin folder as a system PATH, see image below:<br/>
 <img src="images/java-set-path.png" alt="" width="709px"><br />
+We are going to use 2(two) executable files, "javac.exe" when compiling and "java.exe" when running<br/>
+Running java code will invoke the java Virtual Machine in the background, totally transparent for us<br/>
 Before Compilation<br />
 <img src="images/compilation-01-before.png" alt="" width=""><br />
 Compiling with javac<br />